 Yeh nayan dare dare (Kohra, 1964) Hemant Kumar / Hemant Kumar

-One of my all time Rafi favourites is this one from his next venture with Chetan Anand, though this time tuned by Khaiyyam, in 1966 film, Aakhri Khat.
+One of my all time Rafi favourites is this one from his next venture with Chetan Anand, Aakhri Khat (1966) though this time tuned by Khayyam.
 Only a diehard romantic at heart can conceive this thought and what an expression;

 Raat baki hai abhi raat mein ras baki hai,

 Paa ke tujhko tujhe paane ki hawas baki hai